A New Form Of Northern Lights Discovered In Finland – By Amateur Sky Watchers

 But the dunes discovery is already shedding new light on the ionosphere.

-Palmroth, Grandin and other authors of a study published in AGU Advances suggest that a possible cause for the dunes could be a mesospheric bore: a rare phenomenon that to their knowledge had never been observed at the auroral zone or investigated using auroral emissions.
+Palmroth, Grandin and other authors of a study published in the journal AGU Advances suggest that a possible cause for the dunes could be a mesospheric bore: a rare phenomenon that to their knowledge had never been observed at the auroral zone or investigated using auroral emissions.

 So the finding is an important one for science — and Grandin says that the role of citizens was crucial.